gpw797/R-data-project/CodeBook.md

 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+The tidy data set was condensed to just the variable names that contain "mean" or "std" this resulted 79 variable names plus individual and activity.
+There are 30 individuals and 6 activities, this resulted in 180 rows of data.

-##Part 3
+##Part 3 - Data transformations

 The data underwent the following transformations to get to the desired tidy set described in the project requirements here https://class.coursera.org/getdata-006/human_grading/view/courses/972584/assessments/3/submissions (need to be signed into Coursera to view this webpage.